populationgenomics/saige-tenk10k/README.md

 * model object (.rda)
 * variance ratio estimate (.txt)
-* genotypes to test (plink)
+* genotypes to test (plink files: .bed, .bim, .fam)
-* rare only: group file
+* 'set-test' only: group file with group definitions and annotations

 Output:

 * txt file with all results
+* optional: log

 ### Results aggregation (once per cell type)

-Python to aggregate all results from Step2 above
+Python to aggregate all results from step 2 above.
+Result tables are gene-specific, this aggregated them all both to have a single-summary and to appropriately perform multiple testing correction.

 ### To run (this may need to be updated)